 A certificate of deposit is a savings certificate backed by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA).
 CDs issued by banks are insured by the FDIC, and those issued by savings accounts are insured by the NCUA.

 CDs are issued for a fixed term — anywhere from one month to five years — and pay an annual interest rate.
 Typically, the larger the principal you purchase, the higher the interest rate you can expect to get.
+And the longer the term you loan for the higher the rate you can obtain.
 While the highest interest CDs may still under-perform the stock market, they are considered a low-risk investment since they pay out a sure return.

 There are several types of CDs in addition to the traditional one, some of which allow you to withdraw funds early without penalty and some that offer flexibility in interest rates.